 The truth is that ICM is not an exact science and that it’s impossible to know for sure what the best play is in every single spot, but the best tournament pros get it right more often than not.

-Make sure to practice ICM at least once in a while during your study sessions, and your bottom line will certainly thank you for it.
+Practice ICM at least once a week during your study sessions, and your bottom line will certainly thank you for it.

 The Drawbacks of ICM

-While ICM is definitely one of the most important tools in any tournament poker player’s arsenal, it is important to note that there are a few drawbacks of the model that must be taken into consideration.
+While ICM is definitely one of the most important tools in any tournament poker player’s arsenal, a few drawbacks of the model must be considered.

-For one, ICM does not consider skill as a factor in the decision-making process at all.
+For one, ICM does not consider skill a factor in the decision-making process.
 Instead, all numbers are derived from pure math, and every player is treated the same.

 The truth is that only you know what your advantages are over your opponents, and making decisions against the ICM can perhaps be profitable in some particular scenarios.